aquasecurity/vim-trivy/README.md

 ## What is it?

-Vim plugin for trivy to install and run trivy.
+Vim plugin for Trivy to install and run Trivy.

 ## Install